What Is The Right Trailer Tongue Length?

 On the other hand, if the trailer has the load forward of the axle, the tongue load is always positive, even when there are dynamics at the car moving the tongue up and down.
 Experimentally, a tongue load of 10% to 15% of the total trailer (with cargo) works well for dynamics.

-Will The Long Tongue Trailer Also Tow Stable?
+Will A Long Tongue Trailer Tow Stable?

 Making the trailer tongue length 12′ (as mentioned in the reader question above) does indeed decrease the tongue load (to 7.5%).
 How does that affect things?

-Let’s think about what will happen when we hook that up to your car and drive over that bump.
+Think about what will happen when we hook that up to your car and drive over the bump.
 Again, think about the trailer setup with perfect balance over the axle, and the tongue has Zero load.
 As the car goes up over the bump, the end of the long tongue goes up with it.
-However, because the tongue is so long, the trailer itself does not tilt as much, so there is less “bucking” — even though the trailer has the improper loading.
+However, because the tongue is so long, the trailer itself does not tilt as much, so there is less “bucking” – even though the trailer has the improper loading.
 Also, the tongue works as a long lever to move the load up and down, which works to further reduce the effect of buckling.

 Confounding Effects